idshdx/Lockpost/README.md

 ### Testing Email Delivery

 The application uses MailHog for testing email delivery in the development environment.
-To verify the email delivery process:
+To verifySignaturePage the email delivery process:

 1. Access the MailHog web interface at http://localhost:8025
 2. Send a test message through your application